Spatial modeling of day-within-year temperature time series: an examination of daily maximum temperatures in Arag\'on, Spain: Introduction

 The model is specified in a hierarchical Bayesian framework and estimated using a Markov chain Monte Carlo (MCMC) algorithm.
 In this framework, posterior predictive distributions for the features of daily maximum temperatures (trends, persistence, mean, variance, etc.) can be readily obtained.
 In particular, we can obtain posterior predictive samples of the spatial processes and the daily maximum temperature series at unobserved sites.
 Prediction at unobserved sites is particularly important in Arag{\'o}n since this region is sparsely monitored due to rural depopulation; there is a lack of observed series in many areas of interest.
 The model can also be used to impute periods of missing observations in a series.

-Space-time modeling of environmental series has received substantial attention in the literature. \cite{Sahu06} proposed a random effects model for fine particulate matter concentrations in the midwestern United States. \cite{sahu2007} propose a space-time hierarchical model for daily 8-hour maximum ozone levels in the state of Ohio.
+Space-time modeling of environmental series has received substantial attention in the literature. \cite{Sahu06} proposed a random effects model for fine particulate matter concentrations in the midwestern United States. \cite{sahu2007} proposed a space-time hierarchical model for daily 8-hour maximum ozone levels in the state of Ohio.
 This model includes an autoregressive part for the residuals of the fixed effects, a global annual intercept and a spatially correlated error term. \cite{lemos2007} modeled monthly water temperature data in a Central California Estuary.
 They used a Bayesian approach to separate the seasonal cycle, short-term fluctuations, and long-term trends by means of local mixtures of two patterns.
-With regard to temperature models, \cite{Craigmile11} build space‐time hierarchical Bayesian models using daily mean temperatures in Central Sweden that emphasize modeling trend through a wavelet specification, as well as seasonality, and error that may exhibit space‐time long‐range dependence. \cite{verdin2015coupled} modeled maximum and minimum temperature to develop a weather generator using spatial Gaussian processes (GPs), where both temperature models are autoregressive with spatially varying model coefficients and spatial correlation. \cite{Sha20} propose a three step space-time regression-kriging model for monthly average temperature data.
+With regard to temperature models, \cite{Craigmile11} built space‐time hierarchical Bayesian models using daily mean temperatures in Central Sweden that emphasize modeling trend through a wavelet specification, as well as seasonality, and error that may exhibit space‐time long‐range dependence. \cite{verdin2015coupled} modeled maximum and minimum temperature to develop a weather generator using spatial Gaussian processes (GPs), where both temperature models are autoregressive with spatially varying model coefficients and spatial correlation. \cite{Sha20} proposed a three step space-time regression-kriging model for monthly average temperature data.
 With such data, they first remove seasonality, then they regress the revised data on environmental predictors, and finally they take the resulting residuals and administer spatio-temporal variogram modeling.
 By contrast, models for daily temperatures take a different approach, seeking to explicitly express short-term persistence of temperature.
 They employ autoregressive terms, e.g., the one-point model by \cite{mohammadi2020developing}.
-A modeling approach very different from our mean specification considers extremes in the daily temperature series and leads to extreme value modeling and/or points-over-thresholds modeling \citep[see, e.g.,][]{reich2014,bopp2017}.
+A modeling approach very different from our mean specification considers extremes in the daily temperature series and leads to extreme value modeling under the block maxima framework or peaks-over-threshold framework \citep[see, e.g.,][]{reich2014,bopp2017}.

 The outline of the paper is as follows.
 An exploratory analysis to motivate the complexity of the model is given in Section~\ref{sec:data}.
 Section~\ref{sec:model} describes the modeling details, and Section~\ref{sec:analysis} presents a leave-one-out cross-validation (LOOCV) analysis for model comparison as well as some results and applications for the selected model.
 Section~\ref{sec:summary} ends the paper with some conclusions and future work.
 Supplementary Materials accompanying this paper appear online.